-See the latest SKDC Parish Update in the Parish Meeting section.
+See the latest SKDC and Community Links Parish Updates in the Parish News section.

 Following the Parish Meeting on October 31st the draft minutes are published in the Minutes Section of the web site as well as the interim accounts to the end of September (6 months).
 These can also be found on the Parish Notice Board in Careby.